AdobeDocs/workfront.sv-SE/help/quicksilver/planning/records/connect-records.md

 </tbody>
 </table>

-*Mer information finns på [Åtkomstkrav i Workfront-dokumentation](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).
+*Mer information finns i [Åtkomstkrav i Workfront-dokumentation](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).

 <!--Maybe enable this at GA - but Planning is not supposed to have Access controls in the Workfront Access Level:
 >[!NOTE]